2005 6MOONS REVIEWS ULTRA

 Cynics of course will scoff that Crystal Cable needed a top-priced entry to flesh out their offerings.
 That they went the easy route: "Twice the Reference, twice the price".
 Without first posing the question to Crystal Cable's leading lady Gabi Van Der Kley, I didn't know what else Ultra offers over Reference.
 I had read Fernando Andrette's Crystal Cable Reference review for the Brazilian audio magazine he runs.
 "In relation to the background silence, the cables that get closest (even in an obvious way) are Siltech's Generation 5 and 6.
 However, we found the Crystal Cable silence deeper and superior still.
-Yet regarding harmonic body, things weren't as clear-cut.
-Depending on the instrument and the recording quality (more distant microphones for example), we found the Siltech to be harmonically more correct.
-However, on close-mike'd recordings, the differences decreased drastically."
-Andrette summarized by awarding the Crystal Cable 79.6 points out of a possible 80.
+Yet regarding harmonic body, things weren't as Depending on the instrument and the recording quality (more distant microphones for example), we found the Siltech to be harmonically more correct.

 In Gabi's parallel life not as a formidable business woman but mother of four, she's married to Edwin Van Der Kley of Siltech.
-"Aha!" we think excitedly to ourselves.
+"Ah!" we think excitedly to ourselves.
 "A bit of domestic competitive spirit at work here.
 Gabi is throwing down the gauntlet by way of her new Ultra."
 To get still farther off track, Gabi's got yet another parallel life - as a Hungarian concert pianist.
-She has hinted that one of these days, we might hear her perform on a Crystal Cable recording done by none other than Todd Garfinkle of m.a. recording fame.
+She has hinted that one of these days, we might hear her perform on a Crystal Cable recording done by none other than Todd Garfinkle of ma recording fame.
 Before we get completely lost in all these parallels, it's clearly best to let the lady tell us in her own words about the new Ultra cables.
-They were launched at the recent Moscow show which, incidentally and quite separately, also awarded her with a "Best of" for her previous Crystal Cable offerings [Gabi with that award above].
+They were launched at the recent Moscow show which, incidentally and quite separately, also awarded her with a "Best of"

 If -- as the usually unusually astute Andrette claims -- the Siltech cables are harmonically just a bit richer than Crystal's previous best while using similar conductors, would more conductor mass in the Ultras bridge that gap?
 I recently asked John Stronczer what he thought made his e.One Ref 1000 monos sound denser than the S300, both being based on Danish ICEpower technology.
 "The Ref 1000 has significantly more capacitance in its power supply which translates into greater perceived tonal density."
 Would his greater capacitance in the power supply have parallels in cable conductor mass when it comes to harmonic density?
 After all, Crystal Cable is famous for its exceptionally skinny conductors.
 Do the Ultras signal a minor change of philosophy then?
 Here now is Gabi with the real -- unparalleled! -- explanation.

 "For the Ultra Series, Crystal Cable has developed new ways to seriously improve audio performance in the areas of metallurgy/crystal structure, insulation and construction.
 The two balanced cores are made from very pure silver and gold.A new technique is used to perfect alignment of the molecular crystal lattice.
-This means that the crystals (the building blocks of the metal) do not appear scattered in the normally random directions but are aligned in parallel with the physical direction of the cable.
-This newly developed alloy is mechanically very strong and shows near zero distortion over an ultra wide frequency response (DC-500kHz).
+This means that the crystals (the building blocks of the metal) do not appear scattered in the normally random directions but are aligned in parallel with the physical direction of the cable. and shows near zero distortion over an ultra wide frequency response (DC-500kHz).